Elgaar Parishad case: Pune court rejects Gautam Navlakha’s anticipatory bail plea

 The Delhi-based activist had accordingly withdrawn his anticipatory bail plea in the Bombay High Court and filed a plea the next day.

 In September this year, the Bombay High Court had refused to quash the Pune police’s case against Mr. Navlakha.
-The case was registered under sections of the Unlawful Activities (Prevention) Act (UAPA) and various sections of the Indian Penal Code (IPC), which included charging the activist with sedition.
+The case was registered under Sections of the Unlawful Activities (Prevention) Act (UAPA) and various sections of the IPC, which included charging the activist with sedition.

-However, the High Court had extended Mr. Navlakha’s interim relief from arrest by three weeks, allowing him to appeal in the Supreme Court.
+However, the high court had extended his interim relief from arrest by three weeks, allowing him to appeal in the Supreme Court.

-On October 4, the Apex Court had extended Navlakha’s protection from arrest till October 15.
+On October 4, the apex court had extended him protection from arrest till October 15.
 This was extended by a further four weeks and is due to expire today.

 Last week, the Pune court had heard the arguments of both the prosecution and the defence on Mr. Navlakha’s plea.